Bryne-Ra/legendary-spoon/README.md

 3. **Top 10 Disaster Categories** - A bar chart highlighting the most common disaster-related message categories.
 4. **Most Used Words** - A bar chart and word cloud visualizing the most frequent words in the messages.

+## Machine Learning Pipeline
+The machine learning pipeline uses `GridSearchCV` for hyperparameter tuning to find the best model parameters.
+This ensures that the model is optimized for performance.

 ## Version Control and Documentation
 - The project is managed using Git and stored in a GitHub repository.
 - The repository includes multiple commits reflecting the development process.